Winter canola planting considerations

 - Varieties with tolerance to carryover of sulfonylurea (SU) herbicides applied to a previous crop (e.g. Finesse) can be planted in the fall to avoid the long plant-back restrictions these herbicides have for canola.

-- Consider selecting two or more varieties with differing relative maturities to spread out harvest and reduce risk.
+- Consider selecting two or more varieties with differing relative maturities to spread out harvest operations and reduce risk.

 - Although canola grows over a wide range of soil textures, well-drained, medium-textured soils are best.
 Soils where water stands for several days or those prone to waterlogging are poor choices.